Ozark Raceway Park General Rules

 - Deep Staging is allowed, but not necessarily recommended.
 It is always the driver’s responsibility to stage the vehicle prior to the tree being activated.
 Drivers must be prepared to leave once the final stage bulb is lit.
 Deep Staging means the racer has pulled in far enough to turn the pre-stage bulb off.

 - Courtesy Staging is recommended, but NOT enforced – Racers will NOT be backed out by the Starter if they double bulb their opponent.
 As a general practice of staging etiquette, Courtesy Staging is where a racer will light up only the pre-stage light and wait for their opponent to do the same.
-Once both drivers have the pre-stage lights on, usually the first one in lights the second set but either one can do it.

 - The final staging motion, using applied power, must be in a forward motion going from pre-stage to stage.You MUST stage moving forward!
 Staging via reverse shall constitute a forfeit.